hmcts/common-performance/README.md

 the user will authenticate for the first request and subsequent requests will reuse the authorisation tokens.

+> 📢 **Note:** Pause times have not been built into any of the CCD Helper functions, so if you wish to space out requests, do so in the Gatling scenario code.

 ---

 ## 🚀 Usage